 Troubleshooting Your Setup

-For any unexpected behavior you encounter while developing your Stencil theme, we recommend checking the terminal window where you started Stencil CLI.
+When you encounter unexpected behavior while developing your Stencil theme, start troubleshooting by checking the terminal window where you started Stencil CLI.

-In some cases, the terminal will provide a verbose error message specifying where to look for problems.
-It has the potential to provide further insight on the issue.
-Diagnostic suggestions are listed on this page for error messages that may not be helpful in revealing the issue you're experiencing.
+In some cases, the terminal provides verbose error messages specifying where to look for problems.
+These have the potential to provide insight into the root cause of errors.
+For error messages that may not be helpful in revealing the issue you're experiencing, diagnostic suggestions are listed in this article.

 Unsupported Node version

-If you receive the following error message, please reinstall Node.js to a supported "LTS" ("Long-Term Support") version:
+If you receive the following error message, please reinstall Node.js to the latest Node.js version with long-term support (opens in a new tab):

 Debug: internal, implementation, error